 Formal clinical training coursework will begin the summer term after the successful completion of the first year coursework.
 We currently have >25 approved clinical training sites (on-campus & off-campus) for the UAB-GCP and >30 different approved clinics.
 Students are encouraged to go off campus for the summer rotation.
 Students desiring to exercise this option must notify the program director by the end of the first semester in order to establish clinical affiliations.
 Summer internships off-site are also available and are detailed in the Rotation Manual that students will receive.
 Off-site rotations during the school year are also possible and are to be coordinated with the Assistant Director of the GCP.
 All offsite rotations are subject to institutional/hospital affiliation agreements and commitment by supervisors at the site.
-Some offsite rotation sites will be guaranteed at admission.
 The timing of rotations varies slightly each year.
 Rotations begin after the first full year of didactic curriculum.
-The 2 week UAB lab rotation typically occurs during the two weeks following Spring semester exams.
-These dates may vary slightly each year due to availability of lab directors and conflicts with national conferences.
-The 4 week summer clinical rotation is arranged during a time convenient for the training site, supervisor, and student.
-The rotations that occur during the second year of training (Fall and Spring) typically begin the second week of August and end the week of Spring exams.
+The UAB lab rotation occurs during the summer and May session.
+The 4 week summer clinical rotation is arranged during a time convenient for the training site, supervisor, and student during the summer 14 week semester.
+The rotations that occur during the second year of training (Fall and Spring) typically begin the first week of the semester.
 These dates are subject to slight variation due to demands on clinical placements and the clinical training site.
 Conflicts for students who are unable to commit to these dates will be considered by the program on a case by case basis and accommodations will be made to assure students successfully complete all required rotations.